dotnet/designs/accepted/2023/wasm-browser-threads.md

     - emscripten pre-allocates poll of web worker to be used as pthreads.
         - Because they could only be created asynchronously, but `pthread_create` is synchronous call
         - Because they are slow to start
-    - those pthreads have JS context `self`, which is re-used when mapped to C# thread pool
+    - those pthreads have stateful JS context `self`, which is re-used when mapped to C# thread pool
     - when we allow JS interop on a managed thread, we need a way how to clean up the JS state

 **5)** Blazor's `renderBatch` is using direct memory access